-Sit where the trigger sits now – what does it feel it is to be this creature?
+Sit where the trigger sits now – what does it feel like to be this creature?
 What do you need?
 What is the purpose of this?

 Sit quietly with the emptiness

-1. Shows up as sensation or feeling – past and future
+1. Shows up as a sensation or a feeling – past or future

 - Release – sweat, blush, screaming??

 - Transformation & relief

 You can also think of a safe word or a gesture.
 It should be an unusual signal, one that can be easily distinguished.
 People often use traffic colors: RED – stop; YELLOW – slow down; GREEN – go on.

 Many survivors feel as though they are not good enough and not worthy of pleasure.
 Or that if they feel pleasure from sex now they must have wanted the abuse.
 Internally we often deny ourselves various experiences.

 If you feel this way write yourself a permission slip.

 If you feel the survivor’s guilt because you experienced group abuse perhaps you can ask your co-survivor to write one for you.
 Or you can try writing one from them.
 If you feel like you need permission from somebody else write a permission slip from them to you!